VoyagerX21/Devify-CI-CD-pipeline/README.md

 - Payload: Sample GitHub JSON

 Write your body in temp.json file
-Use `echo -n temp.json | openssl dgst -sha256 -hmac 'supersecretstring'` to generate the correct signature.
+Use `cat temp.json | openssl dgst -sha256 -hmac 'supersecretstring'` to generate the correct signature.

 ---